-Treatment of URIs is usually symptomatic but can be sometimes specific to the exact etiology or disease process.
+Treatment of RTIs is usually symptomatic but can sometimes be specific to the exact etiology or disease process.

 Treatment of the common cold

-Patients with symptoms consistent with uncomplicated common cold should drink plenty of water, might benefit from steamy baths and can use nasal decongestants for a limited period of time.
+Patients with symptoms consistent with an uncomplicated common cold should drink plenty of water, may benefit from steamy baths and may use nasal decongestants for a limited period of time.
 Nonsteroidal anti-inflammatory drugs can be used to alleviate pain and inflammation.
 No specific antiviral treatment is usually indicated.

 Treatment of influenza

 Antiviral therapy can be helpful early in the disease as it was found to decrease the duration and the severity of the illness.
-Additionally, annual influenza vaccination not only decreases the risk of developing influenza during the season but also decreases the severity of the symptoms if one acquires the infection.
-Nonsteroidal anti-inflammatory drugs, drinking plenty of water and decongestants are also helpful.
+Additionally, annual influenza vaccination not only decreases the risk of developing influenza during the season but also decreases the severity of the symptoms once infection has occurred.
+Nonsteroidal anti-inflammatory drugs, proper hydration, and decongestants are also helpful.

 Treatment of rhinosinusitis

-Symptomatic treatment of viral rhinosinusitis is usually sufficient.
-Patients with suspected bacterial sinusitis should receive high dose amoxicillin/clavulanate as first line therapy.
-Patients allergic to penicillins can receive doxycycline or levofloxacin.
+Symptomatic treatment of viral rhinosinusitis is usually adequate.
+Patients with suspected bacterial sinusitis should receive a high-dose amoxicillin/clavulanate as a first-line therapy.
+Patients allergic to penicillin can receive doxycycline or levofloxacin.
 Patients who are not responsive to initial antibiotic treatment should undergo culture and sensitivity testing to confirm the infecting organism and its resistance profile.